 Our reading curriculum strives to foster a lifelong love of reading by developing the behaviours that they need to be discerning readers.
 This curriculum is delivered through synthetic phonics (Ruth Miskin Read, Write Inc programme), a linked approach to shared and whole class reading lessons (Steps to Read), home reading (Accelerated Reader), reading across the curriculum, regular opportunities for independent reading and hearing quality texts read aloud every day.

-Parents are actively encouraged to take part in this vital process by regularly listening to their child read at home, reading stories to them and showing their child reading is fun through letting their children see them reading themselves.
+Parents are actively encouraged to take part in the reading process by regularly listening to their child read at home, reading stories to them and showing their child reading is fun through letting their children see them reading themselves.
+Parents are invited to take part in our annual Reading Workshop, Phonics Workshop and Reading Cafe.
 A reading record is sent between home and school so both teachers and parents can communicate and record progress.

 At St Barnabas Primary School, children in Years 3-6 use a program called Accelerated Reader (AR) to support them in choosing the right reading book.
 AR is a computer program that helps to monitor children’s independent reading practice.
 Children using AR have a free choice of the books they read, rather than having one assigned to them.
 This makes reading a much more enjoyable experience as they feel in control and can choose books that are interesting to them.
 Teachers help children to choose books that are at an appropriate reading level.
 These will be challenging without being frustrating and will also be at a level at which your child can pass the quiz and experience success.

 Child pick a book at their own ZPD (Zone of Proximal Development) level and reads the book at their own pace, both in school and at home.
 When finished, children take a short quiz on-line in school - passing the quiz is an indication that the child has understood what has been read.
 The ZPD is therefore based on both reading fluency and reading comprehension Teachers may assist pupils by: